-Next, we sought out what could lay claim to be the world’s most historic sandpit in nearby was held here.
+Next, we sought out what could easily lay claim to being the world’s most historic sandpit in nearby Newhall Hill!
+On 7 May 1831 the Gathering of the Unions was held here.
 This was a giant demonstration involving 200,000 people and 40 Unions, orchestrated by the Birmingham Political Union (BPU), led by Thomas Atwood.
 It was agitating for political reform, notably campaigning to extend and redistribute suffrage rights to the working class, and was central to the passing of the Great Reform Bill of 1832.

 To find the spot, head down to 36 George St; on your left you will see a brick wall, the parapet of the former canal bridge, with a two-window wide tall warehouse behind it and a slight bump in the road; this is where the canal (now filled in) went into the sandpit (to the right of the road) where the demonstration was held.
 Close your eyes, imagine and give thanks.
 This is where great people helped to forge our democracy.